 Since 2017 Jerry O has been releasing a series of songs and stripped down demos called The Buddha Tree Singles and performing live shows in Nashville, TN.

-In 2019 Jerry O recorded a new full band album with producer Jim Reilley and is planning to release it sometime in 2020.
-Jerry is also busy with his experimental instrumental and spoken word project The Birdwatcher Experiment which includes an album and single releases scheduled for 2020.
+In 2019 Jerry O recorded a new full band album with producer Jim Reilley and is planning to release it sometime in 2021.
+Jerry is also busy with his experimental instrumental and spoken word project The Birdwatcher Experiment which includes an album and single releases scheduled to start coming out in the fall of 2020.
 This project is also produced by Jim Reilley and includes some amazing guests including The Dead Boys guitar legend Cheetah Chrome, the one and only spoken word artist Minton Sparks, former Wilco drummer Ken Coomer and jazz guitarist Charlie Rauh among others including Jerry's local underground Birdwatcher crew!

 Currently Jerry is teaming up with his long-time friend and drummer TK and a hot new Nashville combo for the first release in The Trippin' Series on Odd Records, the upcoming EP Always Asking Why?